axcheron/axcheron.github.io/_htb/08_writeup_mantis.md

 SQL>
 ```

-Finally !
+Finally!
 Let's explore the database to see if we have some interesting things on it.

 ## MSSQL Access